We may earn commision from the links in this post

 Due to the fact that griddles have different surface type, there are slightly different cleaning techniques applied in handling each surface.
 One notable brand of griddle is Teflon.
 There are special techniques on how to clean Teflon griddle to ensure that no damage is done to the surface.

 Stainless steel, chrome-plated steel, and carbon steel can withstand high heat.
 Portable griddles are mostly made of cast iron.
-The surface of griddles are mostly flat, while some have split plates or grooved cooking plates.
+The surface of cast iron griddles are mostly flat, while some have split plates or grooved cooking plates.
 The versatility in surface types requires special handling to avoid any damage.

 Since this appliance is designed to work with very high heat, the surface quickly gets charred or discolored.
 The kind of food prepared determines the thickness of residue on the surface and also how hard it is to clean from the surface.
 Examples of foods that leave thick residues that harden upon cooling include starchy vegetables, meats, etc.